vyshakhbabji/ringcentral-android/README.md

 ```
 With the platform singleton and the SDK configured with the correct server URL and API key, your application can authenticate to access the features of the API.
 ##Authentication
+Authentication is done by calling the `platform.authorize()` method with the username, extension(optional), and password.
+Also, because the login process is asynchronous, you have to call a `new Callback()` and pass that in as the last parameter.
+In the Callback, you can handle login success in the overriding of `onResponse(Response response)`, such as performing updates to the user interface.
+To handle login failure add error handling in `onFailure()`.
 ```java
 SDK.platform.authorize(
 	"username", // Phone number in full format